easbarba/zae/README.md

 Look no further! we have here your solution to all your problems: `distro`, the dream of all tired UNIX power-user comes true.
 </pre>

-## Installation

-Get all needed dependencies and install `distro` with make:

-    $ make deps && make install

 ## Usage